dongyoungy/MaxScale/Documentation/Routers/DBSeerRoute.md

     query_delimiter=@@@

+**`named_pipe`** is the path to a named pipe, which dbseerroute uses to communicate with the DBSeer middleware.

+	named_pipe=/tmp/dbseerroute

 ## Optional parameters

-**NOTE: the performancelogroute router shares same optional paramters with the readconnroute router.**
+**NOTE: the dbseerroute router shares same optional paramters with the readconnroute router.**

 The **`weightby`** parameter defines the name of the value which is used to calculate the weights of the servers.
 Here is an example server configuration with the `serv_weight` parameter used as the weighting parameter.